Terminal

 Linux / macOS — Zync uses your default $SHELL for local terminals.
 Remote terminals use whatever shell is configured for your user on the server (set via chsh or /etc/passwd).

-Windows — In Settings → General → Default Shell, choose between:
+Windows — In Settings → Terminal → Default Shell, choose between:

 - PowerShell — Default on modern Windows.